boecker-lab/docs.sirius.github.io/docs/_pages/account-and-license.md

 title: "Account and License"
 ---

-Since SIRIUS 5, a user account and a license is required to use the web-service-based features of SIRIUS.
+Since SIRIUS 5, a user account and a license is required to use the webservice-based features of SIRIUS.

 **Non-webservice-based features** include molecular formula annotation using fragmentation trees and isotope pattern analysis -